ga4gh/ga4gh-schemas/doc/source/schemas/readmethods.rst

       If a reference is specified, this defaults to the reference's length.
   :type end: null|long
-  :field bioSampleId:
-    Specifying the id of a BioSample record will return results from the requested sample.
-  :type bioSampleId: null|string
   :field pageSize:
     Specifies the maximum number of results to return in a single page.
       If unspecified, a system default will be used.